learn-co-students/css-grid-lab-nyc-fe-082718-a/README.md

 ## Conclusion

 CSS Grid allows us to set up a flexible grid-based page layout quickly and also gives us various properties to customize the grid.
-If you need an effcient way to build responsive websites, CSS Grid is a good modern tool.
+If you need an efficient way to build responsive websites, CSS Grid is a good modern tool.